Anurodh1122/clipboard-room/README.md

-# Clipboard Sharing App 📋
+# Clipboard Room App 📋

 A peer-to-peer clipboard sharing app built with React, WebRTC, and WebSocket signaling.